thephez/readme-dash-core/export/core-guide-dash-features-masternode-sync.md

 # Ongoing Masternode Sync

-Once a masternode completes an initial full sync, continuing synchronization is maintained by the exchange of P2P messages with other nodes.
+Once a masternode completes an initial full sync, continuing synchronization is maintained by the exchange of P2P messages with other <<glossary:nodes>>.
 This diagram shows an overview of the messages exchanged to keep the masternode list, masternode payments, and governance objects synchronized between masternodes.

 ![Masternode Sync (Ongoing)](https://dash-docs.github.io/img/dev/en-masternode-sync-ongoing.svg)

 **Governance**

-After the initial governance synchronization, governance information is kept current by the [`govobj` messages](core-ref-p2p-network-governance-messages#section-govobj) and [`govobjvote` messages](core-ref-p2p-network-governance-messages#section-govobjvote) relayed on the network.
-Unsynchronized peers may send [`govsync` messages](core-ref-p2p-network-governance-messages#section-govsync) to request governance sync.
+After the initial governance synchronization, governance information is kept current by the [`govobj` messages](core-ref-p2p-network-governance-messages#section-govobj) and [`govobjvote` messages](core-ref-p2p-network-governance-messages#section-govobjvote) relayed on the <<glossary:network>>.
+Unsynchronized <<glossary:peers>> may send [`govsync` messages](core-ref-p2p-network-governance-messages#section-govsync) to request governance sync.

 # Masternode Sync Schedule